Abjcodes/scaffold-master/README.md

 ### 3.3 Saving your own boilerplate

-Scaffold Kit also allows you to add your custom boilerplate templates.
+Scaffold Master also allows you to add your custom boilerplate templates.
 To do this, follow these steps:

 1. Type `sm-create` in your terminal.
 2. Enter the folder name for your custom boilerplate.